tb9757/Student-Academic-Performance/README.md

 -   List here your project hypothesis(es) and how you envision validating it (them)
 -   H1: Average internal test score is more strongly correlated with final exam marks than attendance rate.

+This hypothesis asks the question, is showing up consistently more importand than already being good at the subject?
+It is comparing engagement and consistency with academic ability and prior knowledge.
+I will validate this by calculating the pearson correlation for both final test scores and attendance and final test scores and average internal test scores.

 ## Project Plan

 -   Outline the high-level steps taken for the analysis.